tcarroll64/cs3300-002-in-the-air/Documentation/Portfolio Django MVT Documentation.md

    return render(request, 'portfolio_app/project_update.html', context)
    ```

-6. Create template as seen in [General Setup for Django Forms](#general-setup-for-django-forms)
+6. Create a template as seen in [General Setup for Django Forms](#general-setup-for-django-forms)

 *Accreditation: Tyler Carroll & Hasdi Ryan*

 #### Deleting Items via Forms

-1. Grab relevant private key IDs passed from the url path.
+1. Grab relevant private key IDs passed from the URL path.

    ```python
    project = get_object_or_404(Project, pk=project_id)
    portfolio = get_object_or_404(Project, pk=portfolio_id)
    ```

 2. Handle the HTTP request.
-Seen below, the `POST` method was used instead of `DELETE` since we could not get it working.
+As seen below, the `POST` method was used instead of `DELETE` since we could not get it working.
 However, using `POST` still works because we are processing the request in the database using `project.delete()`

    ```python
    if request.method == 'POST':